open-data/opengov/docs/drupal9-admin-testplan.md

   </li>

   <li>
-    <h3>Changing Appearance Settings, when in the Appearance page, select the "Settings" tab and you should be able to:</h3>
+    <h3>Changing Appearance Settings - when on the Appearance page, select the "Settings" tab and you should be able to:</h3>
     <ul>
       <li>
       - [ ]